 Hand-painted by award-winning children’s illustrator Garry Parsons, the book includes a link to a free download of an audiobook narrated by television presenter Richard Hammond.
 Download the audiobook below!

 The book comes with a free parents and teachers guide.

 Or watch a video about how we made it here!

 Download your free audiobook by Richard Hammond

-Television star and vice president of The Children's Trust Richard Hammond has recorded an exclusive audiobook of Heads Up, Tim-Tron.
+Television star and Ambassador of The Children's Trust Richard Hammond has recorded an exclusive audiobook of Heads Up, Tim-Tron.

 You can read along with Richard after these simple steps:

 - right-click the link below